voodoos/dune/doc/concepts.rst

 - ``flags`` are passed when compiling source files.
 This field is specified using the :ref:`ordered-set-language`, where the ``:standard`` value comes from the environment settings ``c_flags`` and ``cxx_flags``, respectively.
+  Note that dune will also add some :ref:`basic flags <c-cxx-flags>`.
 - ``include_dirs`` are tracked as dependencies and passed to the compiler via the ``-I`` flag.
 You can use :ref:`variables` in this field, and refer to a library source directory using the ``(lib library-name)`` syntax.